-- Bacteria participate in recycling vital elements in the environment such as nitrogen, carbon, oxygen, sulfur, phosphorus, etc. - Bacteria is used in sewage treatment, recycling water.
-(Bioremediation) - Fermentation of some products, in food industry. - Antibiotics production
+- Bacteria participate in recycling vital elements in the environment such as nitrogen, carbon, oxygen, sulfur, phosphorus, etc. - Bacteria is used in sewage treatment, recycling water (we can use this water to Irrigate crops).
+(Bioremediation) - Fermentation of some products, in food industry. - Antibiotics production such as penicillin which comes from fungi.

-Microorganisms are used in insect pest control: (viruses, bacteria and fungi) or their bioactive agents can be used as active substances and therefore are referred as Microbial Pest Control Agents (MPCA)

-• Bacteria is used now in modern biotechnology such as genetic engineering, insulin, enzymes, vitamins production.
+- Microorganisms are used in insect pest control: (viruses, bacteria and fungi) or their bioactive agents can be used as active substances and therefore are referred as Microbial Pest Control Agents (MPCA). - Bacteria is used now in modern biotechnology such as genetic engineering, insulin, enzymes, vitamins production.